joelverhagen/joelverhagen.com/_posts/2020-11-29-dynamicly-activate-types-net.md

 ## Results

-The fastest way to create an object in .NET is by called `new` directly on that type 😂... but that's not suprising.
+The fastest way to create an object in .NET is by calling `new` directly on that type 😂... but that's not surprising.
+But really, if you can call explicitly activate the type in a calling method and pass down the instance, this will be the fastest.

 The next fastest way is to **use IL emit to generate a method that simply calls the constructor**.
-However it should be notes that the up front cost of using IL emit is *staggering* and should only be considered if the constructor is called roughly 4000 times or more per process (assuming you cache the IL emit at the process level, e.g. `static`).
+However it should be notes that the upfront cost of using IL emit is *staggering* and should only be considered if the constructor is called roughly 4000 times or more per process (assuming you cache the IL emit at the process level, e.g. `static`).

 ### "Close" approaches